viasmo1/edem-airflow-practise/README.md

 ## Exercise

+### DAG practise

+- Create a DAG (sample_dag) with three tasks (TIP: check which type of [operator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html) is each task):
+    - start: does nothing
+    - log_print: prints "HELLO MDA!!!" in the task log
+    - end: does nothing
+- Modify the DAG so that it tells us if today is Saturday or not (TIP: use branches)
+- Is the end_task status correct after the branches are done?
+(TIP: trigger rules)
+- Find a way to better organize and visualize the DAG (TIP: use task groups)
+- Add DAG documentation with a brief explanation of what the DAG does

+### ETL practise: WordPress

 We want to save in a JSON file the posts of a Wordpress website.
 How can we do that?

 Example of Wordpress websites in this [url](https://elementor.com/blog/famous-wordpress-websites/)